 Misdemeanor Assault charges can range from class 1 to class 3 misdemeanors.
 A person commits Misdemeanor Simple Assault by:

 Notice that Assault charges do not necessarily require physical contact; you can be convicted of Assault for merely placing someone in reasonable apprehension of imminent physical injury.
-Such a conviction will still come with the negative connotation that could follow you for the rest of your life because Arizona does not allow for expungement of convictions.
+Such a conviction will still come with the negative connotation that could follow you until new DUI expungement laws in Arizona take effect in 2023.

 The potential penalties you may be given if convicted for a simple assault in El Mirage are as follows:

 If arrested in El Mirage for assault, and then charged with Aggravated Assault, as the name implies, these charges are more serious in nature than Simple Assault.
 Therefore, the charges and penalties of Aggravated Charges are then more significant.
 Depending on the circumstances, Aggravated Assault charges can range from a class 6 felony to a class 2 felony.
 To charge Aggravated Assault, a prosecutor must allege that a person committed a Simple Assault under any of the following circumstances:

 It is always advised that you consult with an attorney if you have been charged with Aggravated Assault because of the wide range of offenses and punishments included in the Arizona assault statutes.
 It may be possible to receive a term of probation in some cases, which may include up to a year in jail.
 However, you could also be sentenced to serve time in prison.